-Review: The TicWatch E3 is a great Wear OS watch with a looming question
+Mobvoi TicWatch E3 review: A great Wear OS watch that will get even better, at some point

-Fossil has said that it doesn't plan to upgrade current watches, and there has been some confusion as to whether one of the best Android smartwatches available will be upgraded or not — see what I mean?
-It's a pickle.
-Traditionally the line of E devices from Mobvoi has been in the realm of entry-level smartwatches due to the barebones design and hardware used to get the price down.

-Interestingly though, the TicWatch E3, while still offering a very understated design, is one of two smartwatches on the market that is running the Qualcomm Snapdragon 4100 processor — the other is the TicWatch Pro 3.
-So with the top-of-the-line processor, a higher than usual price tag for an E device, and the uncertain upgradability of the smartwatch platform, is this worth your money?

 Bottom line: As only the second smartwatch to be released running the Snapdragon 4100 processor, the TicWatch E3 is a rarity.
-Pair that with good battery life and helpful health and fitness features and you get a Wear OS watch worth considering.
-However, you may want to pause your purchase until you find out if the E3 will be updated to the new Wear OS promised at Google I/O.
+Pair that with good battery life and helpful health and fitness features, and you get a Wear OS watch worth considering.
+However, you may want to pause your purchase to sort out if you're OK with delayed gratification in getting the newest operating system until mid-2022.

 - Running the Snapdragon 4100 processor